atm8136/atm8136.github.io/_posts/2017-04-15-thoughts-on-the-dynawards.md

 I noticed that this Dynamo package didn't share quite a few characteristics with most of the ones on the list.

 1. It was not on dynamonodes.com.
 DynamoNodes is a community effort started by Luke Johnson to document and share your work.
-This is a great way to get your pacakge advertised and drum up some support for it.
+This is a great way to get your package advertised and drum up some support for it.

-2.
+2. The creator's general demeanor on social media regarding the "event" leaves a lot to be desired.
+I believe one of the quotes regarding their vote was **"I'm not endorsing a cartel, so no one"**.

+Referring to the Dynamo community in this way is ridiculous.
+It's not about the "best" Dynamo package by any means.
+It's about showing support for people who have helped build this great community.

+So, who did I (John Pierson) vote for in the very category that I was part of?

+###

+My vote is for Clockwork.

+Why?
+I have learned so much from Andreas.
+When I began using Dynamo I was very interested in expanding the node library and began dissecting Andreas' awesome work.